-Once the property goes to tax sale, the title companies and subsequent purchasers from the bidder will want to ensure that the legal process has been followed before they will either insure or buy the property respectively.
+Once the property goes to tax sale, the title companies and subsequent purchasers from the bidder will want to ensure that the legal process has been followed before they will either insure or buy the property, respectively.

-Tax sales, are just one type of the various problems that can affect title, but the process to file a law suit begins the same way.
+Tax sales are just one type of the various problems that can affect title, but the process to file a lawsuit begins the same way.
 We look at the title search to see who has the purported legal interest that is in direct conflict with a clients ownership interests.

-When owners contact me, it is usually because the title problems can not be rectified outside of court, but that does not mean my staff and I wont first investigate once more if there are alternatives to filing a lawsuit that would clear a lien.
-If not, then we file our action against those interests that affect our clients marketability of title.
+When owners contact me, it is usually because the title problems cannot be rectified outside court, but that does not mean we won’t first investigate once more if there are alternatives to filing a lawsuit that would clear a lien.
+If not, we file our action against those interests that affect our clients marketability of title.
 The action, if not challenged, can take about 90 days.
-If the action is contested, then plan on a longer time line to resolve the matter.
+If the action is contested, then plan on a longer timeline to resolve the matter.
 In a quiet title action, no title problem is ever the same as another.

-Therefore, it is always best to have a real estate attorney review and discuss with you, your title issues because they present themselves in so many forms, too many and usually too involved to discuss here.
+Therefore, it is always best to have a real estate attorney review and discuss with you your title issues because they present themselves in so many forms, too many and usually too involved to discuss here.